-Eligible employees will receive five (5) sick days per calendar year effective January 1st of each year.
+Eligible employees will receive five (5) personal/sick days per calendar year effective January of each year.
 The date of hire will determine the number of pro-rated days an employee will be entitled to receive in the first calendar year of service.
-Hourly (non-exempt) employees may request paid sick time in minimum increments of one hour, and may begin using available sick time after a period of 60 days of active service.
-Salaried (exempt) employees may request paid sick time in minimum increments of one hour.
+Personal/sick days are earned and calculated monthly.
+Hourly (non-exempt) employees may use paid personal/sick time in minimum increments of one hour.
+Salaried (exempt) employees may use paid personal/sick time in minimum increments of one hour.